 As SaaS becomes a larger portion of enterprise tech stacks, many IT leaders recognize the challenge to manage and optimize their SaaS portfolio in an ongoing, continual cycle.
 A key aspect of that is shadow IT discovery.

 Increased SaaS Spend Increases Shadow IT

-The increase in overall spending is leading to greater SaaS application quantity among large firms; our data shows over 600 apps on average.
+The increase in overall spending is leading to greater SaaS application quantity among large firms.
+Our data shows over 600 apps on average.
 Identity management provider Okta recently noted that large business customers have increased the number of SaaS apps in their stacks by 68% over the last four years, now using 129 apps per customer on average.
 According to Zylo customer data, on average, about one-third of application inventory is integrated with an identity management solution.

 Shadow IT Grows from Democratized SaaS Purchasing

 More than 70% of technology spending now occurs outside of IT budgets according to the 2022 SaaS Management Index.
 While the democratization of SaaS purchasing and management has provided business units more control of decision-making for needed technology, the potential downside for IT teams is a lack of enterprise-wide visibility into this shadow IT.